 Many preschool classroom have unit blocks.
 Unfortunately, not as many early primary classrooms incorporate blocks into their programs.
 This paper discusses the power of using unit blocks in a Kindergarten and first grade.
 The first three sections of the thesis focus on the importance of a unit block curriculum in early primary classrooms by discussing the developmentally-appropriate ways blocks invite problem solving and mathematical and scientific thinking.
 The final section is a teacher’s manual designed as a guidebook to support teachers who are starting a block program in their Kindergarten and first grade classroom.
 In this manual, critical components of a block program, such as setting up a block center, creating pick-up routines, and connecting blocks to a social studies curriculum are discussed.
 Overall, this paper and manual demonstrate that blocks are an invaluable tool that integrates learning in numerous ways.

 Rau, H. (2018).
 Facilitating a Block Program in Kindergarten and First Grade: A Manual for Kindergarten and First Grade Teachers.
-New York : Bank Street College of Education.
-Retrieved from https://educate.bankstreet.edu/independent-studies/207
+New York : Bank Street College of Education. https://educate.bankstreet.edu/independent-studies/207